QubitPi/management-blogs/_posts/2023-12-08-coding-faster.md

 - _Understand the user_.
 Understand their problem, the real problem; and then solve it.
 Knowledge of the domain helps immensely.
 Talk to colleagues and domain experts about the problem, solution, and design.
 - _Make bugs impossible by design_, such as using strong typing and immutable data
-- Write the code that would actually make a product first, no matter how silly or small that product is.
 - Follow an agile approach to development.
 - Pull out abstractions only if they make sense and would actually be reused.
 - Stand on the shoulders of giants; use open source libraries, third party solutions, and so on.